 If network fails during election, the election shall be adjourned to a future date which shall be announced to all members not later than a week after the date of the aborted meeting.

 If a meeting is adjourned, the following meeting shall be decided by a simple majority of the members.

+ELECTION BOARD

-the Association may mandate any party with experience in managing elections to manage the elections of the Association to conclusion.
+The Association may mandate any party with experience in managing elections to manage the elections of the Association to conclusion.

 The Board shall constitute a permanent election committee.
 Each road, the roads for now being Airport, Mwananchi, Kiungani, Community, Katani and Parliament, shall nominate a member to the election committee.